-- 1. Warning: A letter will notify the student that the next offense of any nature shallnecessitate a harsher action, up to and including expulsion from the University. - 2.
+- 1. Warning: A letter will notify the student that the next offense of any nature shall necessitate a harsher action, up to and including expulsion from the University. - 2.
 Probation: A letter will notify the student that they have lost designated privileges for a definite period of time, not to exceed one year.
 Probation may include loss of such privileges as may be consistent with the offense and is designed to promote rehabilitation of the student.
 A student may be placed on probation if they are involved in any act of misconduct.

 - 3. Community Service Hours: The student will be notified by letter that they will be assigned to perform community service for a specified period of time, to cover no less than two weeks and no more than three hours per day.
 All community service assignments must be coordinated with the Coordinator of Campus and Community Outreach. - 4.
 Fines: The University may impose fines in order to maintain discipline and fairness in the assignment of penalties.
 Failure to pay an assessed fine will result in a judicial hold being placed against the student, which, while in place, will prevent them from registering for classes or graduating.
 Where evidence exists that imposing a fine upon a student would pose a financial hardship based upon financial-aid criteria and/or other factors relative to a student's socioeconomic background, alternative sanctions may be imposed.
 The University reserves the right to fine a student for any violation it deems appropriate. - 5.
 Forfeiture or Suspension of Campus Privileges: A student will be notified by letter that certain campus privileges have been revoked or suspended for a specified amount of time.
 The restriction involved will be clearly identified and may include suspension from all organizations (social, athletic, academic, etc.) on campus as a participating member and suspension from representing the University in any capacity. - 6.
-No Contact: The student is instructed to avoid direct and indirect contact with an identified individual or group.
-This includes but is not limited to contact in person, through electronic means, or through a third party. - 7.
 Restitution: A letter will notify the student that they are required to make restitution for an injury to a person or damage to or for misappropriation of property.
-This may take the form of community service, monetary reimbursement, or other compensation. - 8.
+This may take the form of community service, monetary reimbursement, or other compensation. - 7.
 Suspension from Residence Halls: A letter will notify the student that they will not be allowed to reside in or enter any residence hall for a specified period.
-All residence halls and living areas will be off-limits to the student for this period. - 9.
-Permanent Suspension from On-Campus Housing: The student will be notified by letter that they will not be allowed to live in housing on campus for the duration of their matriculation at the University. - 10.
+All residence halls and living areas will be off-limits to the student for this period. - 8.
+Permanent Suspension from On-Campus Housing: The student will be notified by letter that they will not be allowed to live in housing on campus for the duration of their matriculation at the University. - 9.
 Suspension from the University: A student will be terminated from the University for a specified period.
-During the term of the student's suspension, they will not be allowed to enter the facilities and environs of the University. - 11.
-Suspension Held in Abeyance: The student or student organization(s) will be informed that suspension from the University will be imposed should another violation equal to or greater than the offense in question occur. - 12.
+During the term of the student's suspension, they will not be allowed to enter the facilities and environs of the University. - 10.
+Suspension Held in Abeyance: The student or student organization(s) will be informed that suspension from the University will be imposed should another violation equal to or greater than the offense in question occur. - 11.
 Expulsion from the University: The student will not be eligible for readmission.
-The student will not be allowed to enter the facilities and environs of the University. - 13.
-Participation in the University's Substance-Abuse-Prevention Program: Virginia State

-University offers On Campus Talking about Alcohol, a primary alcohol-abuse-prevention program for college- aged students.
+The student will not be allowed to enter the facilities and environs of the University. - 12.
+Participation in the University's Substance-Abuse-Prevention Program: Virginia State University offers On Campus Talking about Alcohol, a primary alcohol-abuse-prevention program for college- aged students.